-Those of you who joined our raw vegan chocoholics program with the tofu chilli pepper mousse and raw chocolate butter know only too well the joys of the dairy free, sugar free vegan chocolate experience.
-Those of you who are new to this food blog - welcome to our twelve-step program, where we can enable our piggy addiction without too much collateral damage.
+Those of you who joined my chocoholics program with the tofu chilli pepper mousse and raw chocolate butter know only too well the joys of the dairy free, sugar free vegan chocolate experience.
+Those of you who are new - welcome to our twelve-step program, where we can enable our addiction without too much collateral damage.
 In fact, the experience is downright delicious, and totally guilt free.

 In order to achieve this all-important balance (for avocado skeptics anyway) you need good quality, rich decadent cocoa powder or raw cacao powder.
 Any self-respecting chocolate mousse aficionado knows all too well that great chocolate is a prerequisite for any decadent chocolate mousse.
-For my addiction, I always choose Green and Black's organic fair-trade cocoa powder, Dagoba or Loving Earth raw cacao powder, which all have a gorgeous rich flavour that brings something special to any vegan blend.
-Not all cocoa or cacao powders were created equal and it really does make a difference.
-Don't worry if you don't have any of these brands, or that your budget doesn't allow for it.
-I know they are expensive.
-Just blend and taste, tweak your quantities, and you too, will be sharing in the piggy love!
+For my addiction, I always use organic raw cacao powder.

 Serve this with some berries, vegan cream, shaved coconut, chocolate or nuts to complete your heavenly experience.
-Trust me -- give this easy peasy raw vegan chocolate mousse a go in your blender and let your inner chocolate mousse addict sing.
+Trust me -- give this recipe a go in your blender and let your inner chocolate mousse addict sing.
 You know my penchant for the 5 minute vegan pudding recipes!
 Just like the berry custard, it just doesn’t get any easier than this recipe.
 Just throw, blend, chill, gobble, and celebrate your addiction.
 Now….I'm off to a meeting.